 An important part of your SKGABC guide certification is maintaining a log of experience.
 In addition to maintaining your Field Logbook, SKGABC Guides are required to submit a Logbook Spreadsheet in SKGABC format to their member profile on an annual basis.

-May be helpful to watch for beta and support with filling out the logbook spreadsheets :)
+May be helpful to watch for information and support with filling out the logbook spreadsheets :)

 Two versions of the SKGABC logbook are below: the Simple Logbook and the Master Logbook.
 You can use the version you are most comfortable with.